 Ginger has been long used as a sea sickness remedy and there may be some evidence that it may be as effective as prescription medication for nausea and pregnancy-related nausea commonly called morning sickness.

-According to AuthorityNutrition, a 12 studies that included a total of 1,278 pregnant women, 1.1 – 1.5 grams of ginger was said to have significantly reduced symptoms of nausea.
+According to AuthorityNutrition, 12 studies that included a total of 1,278 pregnant women, 1.1 – 1.5 grams of ginger was said to have significantly reduced symptoms of nausea.
 However, ginger had no effect on vomiting episodes in this study.

 Despite the fact that ginger is considered safe to consume, talk to your doctor before taking large amounts if you are pregnant.
 There are beliefs that large amounts can raise the risk of miscarriage, but there are currently no studies to support this though.